 Looking to buy the best car seat for your baby or newborn?
 Get your baby from A to B safely in comfort and style with our pick of the best car seats for babies.

+The best car seat is practical to fit in your vehicle, intuitive to use and – above all – safe and reliable.
 There’s nothing more important than your child’s safety, which is why working out which are the best car seats to buy can feel like such a big deal.
 To help you choose the right car seat, our consumer editor (and mum of three), Heidi Scrimgeour, shortlisted some of the most popular baby car seats, then gave them to a panel of parents and asked them to put them to the test.

 All of the car seats featured are suitable from birth.
 To test them, we deliberately chose parents with babies of different ages to get a sense of the best car seats for various stages of development.
 Our panel of parents put the car seats to the test over a period of several weeks, with babies aged between 11 weeks and nine months old.
 Based on their feedback and comprehensive reviews, this is our roundup of the best baby car seats.

 What to look for when buying a baby car seat